ClemensFischer/XAML-Map-Control/MapsforgeTiles/README.md

 ---

-While building MapsforgeWrapper with IKVM's `MavenReference` succeeds, running a `RenderThemeFuture` always fails with a `NoClassDefFoundError` exception for `org.xmlpull.v1.XmlPullParserFactory`.
+While building with IKVM's `MavenReference` succeeds, running a `RenderThemeFuture` always fails with a `NoClassDefFoundError` exception for `org.xmlpull.v1.XmlPullParserFactory`.

 An alternative approach is to import Mapsforge classes by an `IkvmReference` that references a local JAR file with all required dependencies.
-This JAR is built from `pom.xml` in the project directory, by a custom `PreBuild` event in `MapsforgeWrapper.csproj` which executes the command
+This JAR is built from `pom.xml` in the MapsforgeTiles directory, by a custom PreBuild event in the project files which executes the command
 ```
 mvn package
 ```

-So in order to build one of the MapsforgeTiles libraries, a [Maven](https://maven.apache.org/) installation is required.
+So in order to build the MapsforgeTiles libraries, a [Maven](https://maven.apache.org/) installation is required.